Ismael616/ismael616/README.md

 Here are some ideas to get you started:-->

 ## 👨‍💻 About Me :
-- 🔭 I’m currently working on an APache Airflow Data Pipeline
+- 🔭 I’m currently finishing up all my pending projects 😄
-- 🌱 I’m currently learning  Data Engineering with Databricks
+- 🌱 Learning  DevOps Essentials
 - 👯 I’m looking to collaborate on  Any AI or Data related Project
 <!-- - 🤔 I’m looking for help with ... -->
 <!--- 💬 Ask me about ...-->